mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/confluent-kafka/2.8.0-5.3.1/release-notes/index.md

   - [0.56.3](https://github.com/mesosphere/dcos-commons/releases/tag/0.56.3)

 ### New Features
-- By upgrading the SDK, Kafka now comes with support for:
+- By upgrading the SDK, Confluent-Kafka now comes with support for:
   - Quota enforcement
   - Node draining